apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/csv.md

 CSV processors.
 Some may throw a parsing error.
 If you attempt to load this data into AsterixDB later using `load dataset`, the extra fields will be silently ignored.
-For this reason it is recommended that you use only closed datatypes as output record types.
-AsterixDB allows to use an open record type only to support cases where the type already exists for other parts of your application.
+For this reason it is recommended that you use only closed datatypes as output object types.
+AsterixDB allows to use an open object type only to support cases where the type already exists for other parts of your application.